 We know it is important for many reasons for our participants’ identity to be protected and kept safe and the priority for the sessions is to create a sense of community and to talk about regalia, queerness, identity and craft, sew or bead together.

-The artwork featured on the graphics for this project were commissioned from Moe Butterfly.
+The artwork featured on the graphics for this project was commissioned from Moe Butterfly.

 For more information, contact: